 From the Providence City News series "Buy Providence: My Business"

-Why did you open a gallery in Providence?
+Why did you start a business in Providence?

 I came to the city looking for a new beginning and dreamt of the day when I would operate my very own business.
 I was walking down Broad Street and decided to enter a music store called El Palacio de la Musica (The Music Palace).
 After striking up a conversation with the owner that lasted for several hours, I was offered a job on the spot.

 Six years later, in 1999, I purchased the store and expanded it to include Spanish-language DVDs, gifts, electronic accesories and a variety of handicrafts from the Dominican Republic.
 In the ten years since, El Palacio de la Musica has seen its ups and downs but I am as enthusiastic and optimistic as ever.